 In order to avoid overstaying your permitted time in the U.S., you can either depart before your status expires, apply to extend your immigration status, or apply to change your status and ideally obtain a work visa in the U.S. during the validity period of your current status.

 Since you are not authorized to work in the U.S. while on B-1 or B-2 status, you must change your status to one that allows you to work in the United States.
 Once you file a change of status application, you are deemed to be maintaining lawful status while it is awaiting a decision from U.S. Citizenship and Immigration Services (USCIS), even if your B-1/2 status expires after that.

 But a lot will need to happen before you can ask USCIS for a change of status in order to work, as described next.

 There are several different types of work visas that might be available to you based upon your qualifications, immigration situation, and luck at finding a U.S. employer willing to sponsor you.

 One type of visa that many foreign workers pursue is the H-1B, which allows a foreign worker to temporarily work for a U.S. employer in a specialty occupation.

 To apply for an H-1B, your employer must first file an I-129 petition with USCIS.
 This will note that you are already in the U.S. in B-1 or B-2 status, and will ask USCIS to do two things:

-Another type of work visa that may be available to you is the O-1.
-The O-1 allows a foreign worker who possesses extraordinary abilities to work for a U.S. employer temporarily.
-Similar to the H-1B, to apply for an O-1, your employer must file an I-129 petition with USCIS, and ask USCIS to grant you a change of status and an extension of status.
+Another type of work visa that works for some people is the O-1.
+It allows a foreign worker who possesses extraordinary abilities to work for a U.S. employer temporarily.
+Similar to the H-1B, in order to apply for an O-1, your employer must file an I-129 petition with USCIS and ask it to grant you a change of immigration status and an extension of status.